-HS10.1 BACHELOR OF HEALTH SCIENCES IN PODIATRY (B9P01Q)
+HS10.1 BACHELOR OF HEALTH SCIENCES IN PODIATRY (B9P01Q) Duration of programme Full-time: Minimum 4 years and Maximum 6 years NQF Level 8, 480 Credits

 The purpose of the qualification is to produce professional podiatry graduates competent in the knowledge and skills required for managing and providing an integrated, holistic scientifically based podiatric health care service to all sectors of society.
 The qualification develops reflective, caring practitioners capable of integrating principles, theory, proven techniques, and relevant clinical skills in the delivery of a service focusing on promotion of foot health, prevention, diagnosis, treatment and rehabilitation of foot and lower limb related problems.
-Skills developed in scientific enquiry, critical thinking and problem-solving enable graduates to conduct research, undertake further study and become life-long learners.
+Skills developed in scientific enquiry, critical thinking and problemsolving enable graduates to conduct research, undertake further study and become lifelong learners.
 Graduates register with the HPCSA entitling them to practice independently and within a multidisciplinary team in the private or public health sector or in education, research, occupational health, and corporate sector.